samscha/coding-challenges/README.md

 npm install && npm test
 ```

-Make sure all tests pass (this will test the solutions), then
+Make sure all tests pass (this will test the solutions), then:

 ```console
 cd JavaScript
 ```

-(or whichever language you prefer and is available) and
+(or whichever language you prefer and is available),

-start with question 1
+start with question one:

 ```console
 cd 1